edwardfoyle/junior-design/README.md

 Application sessions can be recorded and saved into a CSV file containing the datetime and the telescope's right ascension and declination.

 #### Macros
 Difficult and tedious tasks can be automated with the use of Sky AutoTrack's macro system.
 This is a simple programming language that allows users to set a sequence of actions for their telescope including record, slew, and park.
+For more information see our helpful [tutorial](docs/Macro_Manual.pdf)

 This is the most easily extensible part of our application as it is an interpreted language with a resursive descent parser and a simple lexer.